wjakob/nanobind/docs/basics.rst

 nanobind has a minimal core and initially doesn't know how to deal with STL types like ``std::string``.
 This line imports a *type caster* that realizes a bidirectional conversion (C++ ``std::string`` ↔ Python ``str``) to make the example usable.
-An :ref:`upcoming documentation section <type_casters>` contrasts type casters and other alternatives.
+The next :ref:`documentation section <type_casters>` will provide more detail on type casters and other alternatives.

 The class binding declaration :class:`nb::class_\<T\>() <class_>` supports both ``class`` and ``struct``-style data structures.